 This month is the time for all spooky festivities and Halloween and autumn themed everything.
-It came by pretty quick, considering I just felt like it was just summer.
 Halloween is one of my favorite American holidays and back then, it was mostly because I had an excuse to dress up into a character, but it is more than that.
 It’s a holiday where you can get fun and creative and gather up autumn traditions with your loved ones.
-Aside from watching the leaves changing colors here in the East Coast, there are so many things to look forward to this season.
+Aside from watching the leaves changing colors here in the East Coast, there are so many things to look forward to this season, including going to a haunted house this holiday.

 Terror Behind The Walls